kxr/kxr.github.io/_posts/2011-12-30-utorrent-server-on-linux-step-by-step-how-to.md

 ---
 layout: post
-title: Utorrent server on Linux - step by step howto
+title: Utorrent server on Linux - Step by step
 ---

 It has been six years since I migrated to Linux (from windows) and never looked back.
 I used to use uTorrent on windows as my torrent client.
 It was small, light-weight and very user friendly.
 Frankly speaking in these six years of my linux voyage, I never found any alternative to that.
 Until recently I heard that utorrent is now available for linux.
 Keeping my hopes high, I gave it a try and it lived up to my expectations.
 As expected it is free but closed-source, with a little hope from the forums that it might become open-source in the future.
 But anyways, I am really thankful to the utorrent team for briniging out utorrent for linux.